 Doggie Lawn provides a tray of real grass in a convenient size of 20″x24″.
 The grass sits inside of a cardboard tray that prevents any urine from leaking to the outside.
 Simply pull the lid off (and recycle it), and plop the dog grass pad where you want it to go.
 Easy as pie!
 The grass lasts an average of 2-4 weeks before needing replacement.
 People noted if you do some light watering, you might get some extra life from your “lawn.”

 Downsides?
-As this is a real dog grass pad, you run the risk of getting patches of lawn that don’t survive the shipping process.
+As this is a real dog grass pad, you risk getting patches of lawn that don’t survive the shipping process.
 Also, some people noted the lawn attracted insects, so be careful where you set up your dog grass pad.

 The downsides?
 Some people noted this dog grass pad tempted their dogs to dig a little more, and the cardboard didn’t hold up against the assault.
 There was also a slight chance of fungus spores hitching a ride in the grass, so check your dog grass pads closely upon arrival.